Rania Ezzo

 Undergraduate experience.
 As an editor, I carried out several different tasks, gearing towards the best possible production of the annual publication.
 I took part in selecting an overall theme for the issue; edited and revised submissions; helped manage the layout, cover-art, and order of the submissions to best suit the theme and vision of the Core Curriculum.

-Rania Ezzo Skills
+Rania Ezzo education

-Frequently Asked Questions about Rania Ezzo
+Frequently asked questions about Rania Ezzo

 What company does Rania Ezzo work for?

-Rania Ezzo works for New York University
+Rania Ezzo works for New York University.

 What is Rania Ezzo's email address?

-What is Rania Ezzo's direct phone number?
+What is Rania Ezzo's phone number?

 What schools did Rania Ezzo attend?